kakos1301/kAkOs_Keylogger/README.md

 Navigate to https://git-scm.com/downloads and download Git for Windows.

-Open command prompt.
+Open the command prompt.
 You do not need to "Run as Administrator".

 Change directory to C:\

-From C:\
+From C:\>
 C:\>git clone https://github.com/kakos1301/kAkOs_Keylogger.git

 C:\>cd kAkOs_Keylogger